layrjs/layr/docs/introduction/hello-world.md

 ### Hello, World!

-Let's start our journey into Liaison by implementing the mandatory ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, and let's make it object-oriented and full-stack!
+Let's start our journey into Layr by implementing the mandatory ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program, and let's make it object-oriented and full-stack!

-> Liaison supports both [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [TypeScript](https://www.typescriptlang.org/).
+> Layr supports both [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) and [TypeScript](https://www.typescriptlang.org/).
 To select your language of choice, use the drop-down menu on the left.

-> TLDR: The completed project is available in the <!-- <if language="js"> -->[Liaison repository](https://github.com/liaisonjs/liaison/tree/master/examples/hello-world-js)<!-- </if> --><!-- <if language="ts"> -->[Liaison repository](https://github.com/liaisonjs/liaison/tree/master/examples/hello-world-ts)<!-- </if> -->.
+> TLDR: The completed project is available in the <!-- <if language="js"> -->[Layr repository](https://github.com/layrjs/layr/tree/master/examples/hello-world-js)<!-- </if> --><!-- <if language="ts"> -->[Layr repository](https://github.com/layrjs/layr/tree/master/examples/hello-world-ts)<!-- </if> -->.

 #### Creating the Project